You are here

 Outside Oxford, the most comprehensive guide for locating library books is WorldCat.
 If you can trace a book on WorldCat, Fiona can almost certainly obtain it for you on Inter-library loan.

-You can access the contents of most ofl the e-journals that the University libraries subscribe to via Solo or Oxford University E-journals.
-Please note that you will need either to connect via the Oxford VPN or use your single-sign-on to access these journals if you are outside the University network.
-Printed journals are catalogued on Solo,.
-A few e-journals are only available via specialist databases - ask Fiona for advice if you can't trace the e-journal you're looking for.
+You can access the contents of most of the e-journals that the University libraries subscribe to via Solo, using the Articles tab to search.
+If you don't find the article you're looking for, search for the journal title using the Oxford Collections tab, to see if the journal is available in printed form.
+Please note that you will need either to connect via the Oxford VPN or use your single-sign-on to access e-journals if you are outside the University network.
+A few e-journals are only available via specialist databases - ask the Library for advice if you can't trace the e-journal you're looking for.

-You can access the University libraries' collection of databases via OxLIP+.
-It also covers other miscellaneous e-resources such as didgital maps, directories and encyclopaedias.
+You can access the University libraries' collection of databases via the Databases A-Z list on Solo.
+It also covers other miscellaneous e-resources such as digital maps, directories and encyclopaedias.
 It is browsable by database title or subject.
-As with Oxford University E-journals, you will need either to connect via the Oxford VPN or use your single-sign-on to access these resources outside the University network.
+As with e-journals, you will need either to connect via the Oxford VPN or use your single-sign-on to access these resources outside the University network.

 Open Access is a growing movement in scholarly research, offering free access to the text of articles, book chapters, theses and monographs held in institutional repositories.
-Google Scholar is the most popular search engine for finding Open Access material.
+Google Scholar is the most popular search engine for finding Open Access material, or try the aggregator CORE.
 Oxford University Open Acess articles and theses are available on ORA.